Superconductivity-enhanced spin pumping: Role of Andreev resonances

-We highlight the fact that Eq.~\eqref{ABSs} is a condition for a constructive quantum interference in a Rowell–McMillan process \cite{Eschrig1} for the QPs, that is, four times crossing $N$ with two Andreev conversions as well as two reflections from FI, once as electron and once as hole.
-It is clear that a constructive interference for QPs inside the normal layer remains intact as long as the probability of the AR and $d_N$ are nonzero.
+In the limit where $d_N\rightarrow0$, Eq.~\eqref{ABSs} can be reduced to the well known result \cite{ Hubler} for ABSs with magnetically active interfaces, $ \varepsilon_A/\Delta_0 = \pm \cos{\vartheta/2}$.
+We highlight the fact that Eq.~\eqref{ABSs} is a condition for a constructive quantum interference in a Rowell\textendash McMillan process for the QPs \cite{Eschrig1}, that is, four times crossing $N$ with two Andreev conversions as well as two reflections from FI, once as electron and once as hole.
+It is clear that a constructive interference for QPs inside the normal layer remains intact as long as the probability of the AR is nonzero.
 This captures the essential physics of a two-mirror Fabry-P\'erot resonator with a resonator length $2d_N$, which we shall describe now.
 The $\text{N}|\text{FI}$ and $\text{S}|\text{N}$ interfaces operate as \enquote{mirrors} for the QPs that give rise, respectively, to a spin-dependent specular reflection (a spin-dependent mirror) and a phase-conjugating mirror, which retroreflects electrons with energy $E_F+\varepsilon_A$ as holes with energy $E_F-\varepsilon_A$ \cite{Houton}.
 The resonant enhancement of a Fabry-P\'erot device occurs when its mirrors have a near unity reflection probability \cite{Nur}.
-Here, the $\text{N}|\text{FI}$ interface reflects all the incident QPs with probability one, while retroreflection probability of the $\text{S}|\text{N}$ interface, on the other hand, is determined by the AR probability.
+Here, the $\text{N}|\text{FI}$ interface reflects all the incident QPs with probability 1, while the retroreflection probability of the $\text{S}|\text{N}$ interface, on the other hand, is determined by the AR probability.
 Therefore, the Fabry-P\'erot enhancement is in accordance with the AR amplitude, which for an S with a thickness $d_S$ \cite{SM} is given by

 For subgap energies, in the limiting case of $d_S>\xi_0$, we get $\gamma\ll1$ or equivalently $|r_A|\approx 1$, for which the resonant enhancement of a Fabry-P\'erot device is expected.
 For energies above the gap, on the other hand, the AR reflection amplitude decreases.
-This results in highly transmitive channels near $\varepsilon\gtrsim \Delta_0$, which rapidly decline for higher energies, see Fig.~\ref{ABSqp}.
+This results in highly transmitive channels near $\varepsilon\gtrsim \Delta_0$, which rapidly decline for higher energies (see Fig.~\ref{ABSqp}).